 If it’s that last bit, you want Jimbo Phillips to design your t-shirt.
 Oh,he can do the other two, and does.
-But if you wan an image of a leering young male dominating in the surf or on the sidewalk, Jimbo is your man.
+But if you want an image of a leering young male dominating in the surf or on the sidewalk, Jimbo is your man.
+Jimbo grew up here, drawing.
+He’s got the male adolescent zeitgeist down cold.

 I call it the Jimbo Leer.
 It appears on tees that he illustrates with surfing, skateboarding or athletic themes.
-Jimbo Phillips grew up in Santa Cruz, son of legendary skateboard artist Jim Phllips.
 Here’s a good skateboarder leer:

 Here’s another: school’s for fools!

-Jimbo Phillips can draw a tough woman athlete, too: a Santa Cruz roller derby queen skating in the waves –by God, I think at Twin Lakes Beach.
+Jimbo Phillips can draw tough women athletes, too: a Santa Cruz roller derby queen skating in the waves –by God, I think at Twin Lakes Beach.
 I wouldn’t say she’s leering, but stay out of her way.

-In this tee, for a water polo tournament, Phillips even draws a leering octopus.
+In this tee, for a water polo tournament, Phillips even make an octopus leer.

-Here’s one last leer.
-I ‘m not 100 percent sure on the message here, but it’s pretty striking.
+Here’s one last leer: I ‘m not 100 percent sure on the message here, but the tee is pretty striking.

-As a young man, Jimbo Phillips worked for his father Jim: illustrating skateboard decks with monsters, eyes, fang, blood and drool: just what the skateboard target demographic of 13-year-old boys really likes.
+As a young man, Jimbo Phillips worked for his father, legendary skateboard artist Jim Phllips.
+They illustrated skateboard decks with monsters, eyes, fang, blood and drool: just what the skateboard market’s target demographic of 13-year-old boys really likes.
 They’d like this one:

 And this one, for a venerable Pleasure Point skateboard shop.

 What young boardsportsmen like — the bulging eyes, the attitudinal monsters from their own id — they keep on liking.
 They want that look even as they grow up.
-Phillips still draws his own line of grotesque monster tees; I don’t have any, because they cost real money.
+Thus Phillips draws his own line of grotesque monster tees even today; I don’t have any, because they cost real money.

-But much of his work comes from commercial commissions for both national and local markets, like many commercial artists around here.
-And the shirts he does for local businesses and events can be found at thrift stores, my source of interesting tees.
+But like many other working artists in these parts, much of Phillips’ work comes from commercial commissions.
+The many shirts he does for local businesses and events can be found at thrift stores, my source of interesting tees.

 I pick up every Phillips tee I can find, because I like his style.
 It is distinctive: informed by underground comics, by “low art” like the work from Ed “Big Daddy” Roth’s studio in the ‘60s, and by other alternative masters.
 The t-shirt above is very Roth-influenced: bulging eyes, snaggle teeth, a speeding vehicle, flames.